micycle1/PeasyGradients/README.md

 <img src="resources/animation_examples/masking_example.gif" alt="PeasyGradients"/></a><br></p>

 ## Library Optimisation
-PeasyGradients targets the CPU (as opposed to the GPU) as to not be dependent on OPENGL libraries.
+PeasyGradients targets the **CPU** (as opposed to the GPU) as to not be dependent on `OPENGL` libraries.
 To this end, there have been many internal optimisations to make the library suitable for dynamic animation and interaction rather than just static rendering.
 Rendering (most) gradients at 60fps at 1080p is more than achievable on modern processors.

+## Known Issues

+Known bugs, shortcomings or other issues.

+* Gamut out of range on LAB etc for some (high value) colours.

+## Improvements

+* Implement [four-corner](https://graphicdesign.stackexchange.com/questions/19477/4-colors-corners-gradient-with-illustrator-or-photoshop) gradients (or a more general form which distributes *N* by placing colors around the edge, interpolating towards the middle)
+* Implement [this](https://www.filterforge.com/wiki/index.php/Spiral_Gradient) type of spiral gradient